CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/AdvantageAndDisadvantage.md

 ## Advantage

 Advantage is gained when circumstance favors a character.
-For any dice rolled, 3's count as a success for that roll.
+For any dice rolled, 3's count as a wins for that roll.

 ## Disadvantage

 Disadvantage is gained when circumstance disfavors a character.
-For any dice rolled, 4's count as a failure for that roll.
+For any dice rolled, 4's count as failures for that roll.

 ## Super Advantage

 Gained under very specific conditions when the stars have aligned for your character.
-For any dice rolled, 3s and 2s count as a success for that roll.
+For any dice rolled, 3s and 2s count as wins for that roll.

 ## Super Disadvantage

 Gained under very specific conditions when your character has drawn the short straw.
-For any dice rolled, 4's and 5's count as a failure for that roll.
+For any dice rolled, 4's and 5's count as failures for that roll.

 ## Super Advantage/Disadvantage overriding Advantage/Disadvantage